 Omnia

 South Yarra’s Euro-leaning bistro, Omnia, ticks all the right boxes: an award-winning chef, voluminous wine list and slick interiors.
 And now, from Thursday to Saturday, you can dine in the light-filled conservatory room and enjoy a two-course lunch set for $49.
-Choose from a kingfish or calamari starter, and finish with the likes of a crackling pork belly or wagyu.
+Choose from a starter starring mussels or a corn tart, and finish with the likes of Yellowfin tuna with mushroom and peppercorn sauce or bavette.

 Greta

 Located in Flinders Lane, this sophisticated Euro-centric wine and sandwich joint has been satisfying all our carby cravings for half a decade.
-And now, it tickles our fancy with a $37 set menu.
-Split a serve of French fries with special sauce and a salad for balance before tucking into a steak frites sandwich topped with cacio e pepe sauce and garlic butter.
+And now, it tickles our fancy with a $35 set menu.
+Split a serve of French fries with special sauce and snack on the pickle of the day before tucking into a baked eggplant parmigiana or a cheesy beef cheek baguette with pesto and Napoli sauce, among plenty of other mouth-watering options.
 Bellissimo!

 Beverly